ietf/id-guidelines/README.md

     protocol parameters.
 Individual RFCs have specific criteria and instructions that should be followed.

--   [ ] If the registration policy is “Expert Review” or “Specification Required” and/or requires mailing list review, as soon as the requested parameter information is properly formed, consider initiating reviews with IANA or sending to the appropriate mailing list (where applicable; see the RFC for that the registry for
+-   [ ] If the registration policy is "Expert Review" or "Specification Required" and/or requires mailing list review, as soon as the requested parameter information is properly formed, consider initiating reviews with IANA or sending to the appropriate mailing list (where applicable; see the RFC for that the registry for